Diegoortiz55/P2_GroupA/README.md

 - Added individual game thumbnails
 - Added brief descriptions for each game
 - Added Developer and Original Release Dates for each game
-- Masthead banner overall with sample titles
+- Changes made to the page banner with sample retro titles
 - Revised logo (will resize in the future)

 by Jacob: Webpage Assets